Kimd999/Team-6-B31OT-Group-Assigment/README.md

   - Shows real-time node readings and alerts

 The system was implemented as part of the **B31OT – IoT Group Assignment: Cooperative Thermal Alert Network**.
+We were unable to use 3 nodes+ gateway setup because one of our Esp32 kit was broken and not functioning properly.
+So, we used 2 nodes+ gateway setup to demonstrate the assignment requirements.
+This issue we faced was discussed with our Prof.Mauro during the demonstration and we successfully completed the assignment requirements with system architecture.

 ---